How Fancy Cheese May Save Some Small-Scale Dairies

 "We have to do something that's a little bit more original and is also going to be worth that money," he says.
 "Hopefully, we're doing that."

 Dietzel is not the only one.
-Iowa State University dairy scientist Stephanie Clark says that over the past seven years, she's seen one to two new start-ups invest in cheese each year.
+Iowa State University dairy scientist Stephanie Clark says that over the past seven years, she's seen one to two new startups invest in cheese each year.

 "It's amazing the history that we have in Iowa on its own," Clark says, "and then we have quite a lot of success throughout the Midwest."